Email Checker

 ## Result Behavior

-The result separates invalid, risky, and likely usable addresses and explains exactly what to fix before sending.
+The check report labels the address as invalid, risky, or likely usable, then explains what to fix before sending.

 ## AI Agent Notes